-Beware that trains are not very frequent and run roughly once an hour. if you come on a Sunday however trains are EVERY 2 HOURS so it is imperative you check beforehand so you don’t waste lots of time waiting!
-You can find the train timetable here!
+Beware that trains are not very frequent and run roughly once an hour.
+If you come on a Sunday however trains are EVERY 2 HOURS so it is imperative you check beforehand so you don’t waste lots of time waiting!

 You can use your Opal card on this route.
 Off-peak the journey will cost you less than $4, during peak times it can cost around $7-8.